-Snook, reds and spotted seatrout are closed to harvest on the west coast of Florida.
-The Florida FWC has enacted a temporary modification of regulations for reds and snook, in the areas affected by last year’s red tide.
-The area extends from Pasco County, south to Gordon Pass in Collier County.
-Reds, snook and spotted seatrout (of any size) are catch and release only in that zone until May 31, 2020.
-Full details including exact boundaries can be found at www.myfwc.com.
-Since these species are now closed, use tackle heavy enough to catch and release them quickly.
+Snook, reds and spotted seatrout remain closed to harvest on the west coast of Florida.
+The Florida FWC has extended a temporary modification of regulations for reds, snook and trout, in the areas affected by the recent red tide.
+The area extends from Pasco County, south to the south bank of Gordon Pass in Collier County.
+Reds, snook and trout are catch and release only in that zone until May 31, 2021.
+Full details including exact boundaries can be found at www.myfwc.com Sarasota Bay is rebounding and the continued closure will make it even better.

 You should find snook this month around docks and bridges close to passes.
 They will also start making their move towards shallow flats where you might find them staging along sand bars or in potholes.
 Surface walking top water plugs or fly popper and Gurglers may draw some big strikes in shallow water early in the day.
 I often fish lighted docks and bridges for snook before dawn before moving to the flats after daylight.
 CAL jigs with shad tails and jerk worms, DOA Shrimp or small white flies, like my Grassett Snook Minnow, should all work well.
 The same lures and flies that work at night will be good for fishing the surf, too.